eniewold/unchain-readthedocs/docs/source/connections.rst

 Re-balancing is activated for a number of different Exchanges and Blockchains.
 Most of the times this is done due to the fact that the offered API does not offer a complete set of transactions.

 The re-balance functionality will calculate any differences per Asset between Exchange/Wallet and unchain.app totals and create transactions with delta value per asset to counter the difference.
-The transaction type is set to 'rebalance' to differentiate these transactions.
+The transaction type is set to 're-balance' to differentiate these transactions.
 Note that these transactions can be deleted, since they don't represent an actual transaction on the Exchange or Blockchain.

 The re-balance function is activated automatically and is executed after a Exchange or Wallet synchronization.